Motia Icon

 name: 'SendEmail',

-👉 This Step appears in both flows in Workbench.
+This Step appears in both flows in the iii development console.

 Steps Without Flows